Exosome Market Report, 274 Pages

 - Reveal the identities of all known competitors developing exosome research products, diagnostics, therapeutics, and manufacturing technologies

-- Determine company strategy or purse external funding from investors
+- Purse external funding from investors

 - Make smarter decisions, faster

 With an online readership of nearly one million viewers per year, BioInformant is a U.S. market research firm with nearly 15 years of experience.
 As the first and only market research firm to specialize in the stem cell industry, BioInformant research has been cited by the Wall Street Journal, Xconomy, and Vogue Magazine.
-Headquartered in Washington, DC, BioInformant is strategically positioned to be near the National Institutes of Health (NIH), the U.S. FDA, the Maryland Biotech Corridor, and policy makers on Capital Hill.
+Headquartered in Washington, DC, BioInformant is strategically positioned to be near the National Institutes of Health (NIH), the U.S. FDA, the Maryland Biotech Corridor, and policy makers on Capitol Hill.

 The content within this report was compiled using a diverse range of sources, as described in this Research Methodology.